 The Center includes a strong core of intergenerational faculty who produce innovative and influential scholarship across a wide range of significant issues in local and global contexts.
 Core faculty members aim to understand social, ethical, policy and practice challenges in precision medicine, in advances in neurosciences and their clinical applications, in big data research methods and biobanking, in clinical ethics consultation, in shared decision-making, and in addressing the social determinants of health.
 To respond to the rapidly expanding bioethics landscape, and also to meet its many teaching responsibilities, the Center highly values collaborative support from within as well as outside of the university.

 Recent developments in medicine and health in the field of “omics” and genome editing as well as in neuroscience create ever more challenging bioethical considerations and highlight the need for a robust Center for Ethics.
-The Center provides direct support for clinical ethics consultation and policy for hospitals in Lansing and its training and consultation services reach across the state.
 It has a key role in development of the College of Human Medicine’s Shared Discovery Curriculum, ensuring that students graduate with a deep understanding of the social context in which health care is practiced.
 In keeping with the mission of the Center, a number of programs have been created to further community understanding and involvement in bioethics.
 Center faculty work to establish and maintain international partnerships that build connections and collaborations with the broader bioethics community.
 (Please visit the Center website for more information:http://bioethics.msu.edu/).

 The successful candidate must have a PhD, MD, MD/PhD or JD with a proven track record of excellence in bioethics and academic impact.
 Applications are encouraged from ethicists, medical humanists and social science scholars who actively conduct research in interdisciplinary areas of biomedicine and life sciences.
-Teaching will not be required, although the opportunity will exist for the interested Director.
+Teaching opportunities will exist for the successful candidate.